neverRare/stick-docs/reference/language/function.md

 ## Variadic function

-Variadic function allow us to represent variable number of parameters as an array, all arguments would be unlabelled.
+Variadic function allow us to represent variable number of parameters as an array, all arguments would be unnamed.
 There can't be other parameter when using this format.

 ```stick
 fn sum(..numbers: [Str]):